WELCOME TO THE 2020/2021 SCHOOL YEAR!

-PLEASE READ REGARDING DISTANCE EDUCATIONFor parents and students during the Emergency shutdown of schools:Expectations: Students are expected to log onto Canvas every day and complete the assignments within the course.THE DISTRICT HAS DECIDED THAT THIS DISTANCE LEARNING WINDOW WILL BEGIN ON MONDAY, 3/23/2020.
-I will be providing material for the work they are to complete starting Monday, 3/23/2020.
+PLEASE READ REGARDING DISTANCE EDUCATIONFor parents and students during the Emergency shutdown of schools:Expectations: Students are expected to log onto Canvas every day and complete the assignments within the course.THE DISTRICT HAS DECIDED THAT THIS DISTANCE LEARNING WINDOW WILL BEGIN FOR THE FIRST NINE WEEKS OF THE 2020-2021 ACADEMIC SCHOOL YEAR.
+I will be providing material for the work they are to complete starting Monday, 8/17/2020.
 Students should work through each assignment that can be found on the ANNOUNCEMENTS section of Canvas.
-They have done this before, and are aware of how to navigate this resource.It is important that students stay on task; it is important that parents help manage their children's time and activities.
-I will be giving students feedback on their completed assignments and logging in daily for live conferences via ZOOM.
+Since this is a continuation of the distance learning that occurred in the spring, students should be aware of how to navigate this resource.It is important that students stay on task; it is important that parents help manage their children's time and activities.
+I will be giving students feedback on their completed assignments and logging in daily for live conferences via Microsoft Teams.
 Students are to learn this material and complete the assignments.
-The daily materials will consist of the same activities and assessments that they would have on a normal day.
-Students need to make sure that they take care of daily assignments since they will be given feedback, starting Monday, 3/23/2020.Accessing Canvas:https://my.ncedcloud.org/Please feel free to call or email if you have any questions or concerns.Stay Safe!Martin Bakerbakerm4@gcsnc.com(336) 819-2970 Ext.
+The daily materials will consist of the same activities and assessments that they would have on a normal day in school.
+Students need to make sure that they take care of daily assignments since they will be given feedback, starting Monday, 8/17/2020.Accessing Canvas:Please feel free to call or email if you have any questions or concerns.Stay Safe!Martin Bakerbakerm4@gcsnc.com(336) 819-2970 Ext.
 1748

 Welcome to Engineering Design and CTE Technology!